Punjabi cinema: 1990s

 Kimi Verma starred in Naseebo and Qahar in 1995 to critical acclaim, but not commercial success.
 Naseebo managed to recover its costs.
 Pratigya, starring Guggu Gill, Gurdas Maan, Preeti Sapru, and Dara Singh, did well at the box office.
 Zaildaar (Yograj Singh), Nain Preeto De (Yograj Singh), and Sir Dhad Di Baazi did well.
 Gurdas Mann's Baghawat did not.
 Jakhmi Jagirdar and Mera Punjab amongst others also did poorly that year.

 Punjabi cinema began to decline in 1996.
 Only the film Sukha (starring Vishal Singh) did well at the box office.
 Deson Pardeson, Dhee Jatt Di (Upasana Singh, Gurkirtan, and Shivinder Mahal), Vichoda (Yograj Singh), Gawahi Jatt Di, and Jorawar all did poorly at the box office.
 Dara Singh's Vindoo and Farha's Rabb Diyan Rakhan also fared poorly.

 Films of 1997 (Mela, Truck Driver, Sardari, Preetan De Pehredaar, and Pachtaawa) all failed to make a profit.
 Even Guggu Gill's films were not successful.
 Train to Pakistan was filmed in a mixture of Hindi and Punjabi, and was later dubbed into Punjabi for film festivals.

 In 1998, Purja Purja Kat Mare with Guggu Gill, Laali with Dara Singh, Ravinder Maan, and Vishal, and Dildaara with Kalbhooshan Kharbanda and Tanuja did not make money.
 Even big budget films like Guru Gobind Singh did poorly.
 The critically acclaimed film Main Maa Punjab Dee (directed by Balwant Dullat) won a National Award.
 The film Main Maa Punjab dee has been shown repeatedly on national television.
 The year ended on a positive note as Jaspal Bhatti's Mahaul Theek Hai became an instant hit of Punjabi cinema.
 It was the first big hit since Jatt Jeona Morh (1991) and Badla Jatti Da (1992).

 Punjabi films were more successful in 1999.
 Mahaul Theek Hai, Shaheed-e-Mohabbat Boota Singh with Gurdas Maan and Divya Dutta was a critical and commercial success.
 Muqqadar, Tera Mera Pyar, Nadiyon Vichde Neer, Door Nahin Nankana, and Ishq Nachave Gali Gali (Randeep Virender, Manjeet Kullar, Deepak Saraf, Neeru Singh, and Surinder Sharma) all did poorly at the box office.
 Rajniti, which was also made in Hindi, failed to make money.
 Raj Babbar's Shaheed Udham Singh did well towards the end of the year.
 There were only two major hits that year, Shaheed e Mohabbat and Shaheed Udham Singh.

 2000s

-In 2000 there was just a single release: Dard Pardesan De, starring Avinash Wadhawan, Upasana Singh, Paramveer, and Deepshikha, which fared poorly in Punjab, but did very well overseas.
+In 2000, there was only a single release: Dard Pardesan De, starring Avinash Wadhawan, Upasana Singh, Paramveer, and Deepshikha, which fared poorly in Punjab, but did very well overseas.

 Sikandra and Jagira were released in 2001.
-Avinash Wadhawan and Ayesha Jhulka starred in Khalsa Mero Roop Hai Khaas, which was released to the overseas market but not in Punjab.
+Avinash Wadhawan and Ayesha Jhulka starred in Khalsa Mero Roop Hai Khaas, which only saw an international release.

-In 2002 Jee Ayan Nu was released, featuring singer-turned-actor Harbhajan Mann and directed by Manmohan Singh.
-The movie was made on a big budget for Punjwood – 9 million, as compared to the more typical 20–25 million.
+In 2002, Jee Ayan Nu was released, featuring singer-turned-actor Harbhajan Mann and directed by Manmohan Singh.
+The movie was made on a big budget for Pollywood– 9 million, as compared to the more typical 20–25 million.
 It was very successful.
 This was a turning point in the revival of Punjabi cinema.